apeskinian/p5_treasures_untold/README.md

     - Price
     - Stock

-    All the above criteria are required to create a new product, additionally the product can be set as unique via the checkbox and an image can be uploaded using the 'Select New Image' button.
+    All the above criteria are required to create and edit products, additionally the product can be set as unique via the checkbox and an image can be uploaded using the 'Select New Image' button.

     Any selected image will then be shown and if no image is selected, a placeholder is used.